-- Conduct a localized multi-hazard risk assessment that studies of factors additional to heat, including localized flooding, food and water scarcity, waste heat sources, energy load, and seismicity - Conduct a comparative review of existing plans and policies governing future development in Shapira, and establish baseline research against which to evaluate zoning overlay success.
-For example, baseline microclimate measurements, socio-economic, heat exposure, and energy usage indicators can be used to establish a long-term monitoring and evaluation effort
+Development, testing, and implementation would require a localized multi-hazard risk assessment and establishment of a baseline.
+A risk assessment could consider factors additional to heat, including localized flooding, food and water scarcity, waste heat sources, energy load, and seismicity.
+This effort would also necessitate a comparative review of existing plans and policies governing future development in Shapira and Bizaron.
+This would establish baseline research against which to evaluate zoning overlay success.
+For example, baseline microclimate measurements, socio-economic, heat exposure, walkability, and energy usage indicators can be used to establish a long-term monitoring and evaluation effort that can support evidence for scaling.